doyansu/ZeroJugde/README.md

 # zerojugde-c
-solving problem on zerojugdec by C
+solving problem on zerojugdec by code